multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 The goal of this task is to automatically recognize the emotions and themes conveyed in a music recording using machine learning algorithms.

 ## Announcements
-* **11 June: Data is now available to download**
+* **12 June: Data is now available to download**.
+We will announce the submission format and provide scripts to validate submissions soon.

 ## Task Schedule

-* 13 May: Data released
-* May-September: Participants work on algorithms
+* June-September: Participants work on algorithms
 * September: Submissions open
 * 20 September: Deadline for final submissions to organisers
 * 25 September: Results returned to participants